ls1mardyn/ls1-mardyn/README.md

 ls1 mardyn supports AutoPas as a replacement for the used linked cells container and the built-in force calculation.

 ### Building for AutoPas
-To enable support for AutoPas (<https://github.com/AutoPas/AutoPas/>), you will have to enable the option `ENABLE_AUTOPAS`.
+To enable support for [AutoPas](https://github.com/AutoPas/AutoPas/), you will have to enable the option `ENABLE_AUTOPAS`.

 ### Running using AutoPas
 To use AutoPas a few modifications to the normal `xml` config files have to be performed: